 Artistic Sublimation and Vulgarism in Tango

-Humans have the unique ability to identify the common nature or essence of things and set aside individual and non-essential properties to form transcendental concepts.
-For example, in human thought, the word "woman" refers not to a specific female individual but to an abstract idea.
-As Carlos Gavito expressed it, "She's a dream of something I want in real life, but that ideal does not have a face."
-Abstract thinking is one of the qualities that distinguishes humans from animals.
-While it can lead to generalized biases such as racism, it is also the foundation of art.
+Humans possess a unique ability: we can identify the common nature or essence of things, setting aside individual and non-essential properties to form transcendental concepts.
+For example, the word "woman" in human thought does not refer to any specific individual but to an abstract idea.
+As Carlos Gavito once said, "She's a dream of something I want in real life, but that ideal does not have a face."
+Abstract thinking—though it can give rise to generalized biases like racism—is a hallmark of humanity and the foundation of art itself.
 Beauty, after all, is an abstract concept.
-By taking the shared attributes of all women, we construct the image of a goddess—perfect in face, figure, curves, hips, legs, softness, flexibility, character, temperament, intelligence, sexuality, fertility, and more—an ideal lover, companion, partner, friend, wife, and mother of human offspring (see The Conceptional Beauty of Tango).
+By synthesizing the shared attributes of all women, we create the image of a goddess: perfect in face, figure, curves, hips, legs, softness, flexibility, sexuality, fertility, character, temperament, intelligence, and more—an ideal lover, companion, partner, friend, wife, and mother (see The Conceptual Beauty of Tango).

-In fact, desirable traits are often emphasized.
-Statues of women typically exaggerate curves, with fuller breasts, narrower waists, wider hips, and longer legs.
-This form of abstraction is present in nearly all artistic expressions.
-Even in the Bible, we find verses like: "Your breasts are like two fawns, twins of a gazelle" (Song of Songs 7:3) and "How beautiful you are and how pleasing, O love, with your delights!
-Your stature is like that of a palm, and your breasts like clusters of fruit" (Song of Songs 7:6-7).
-The woman herself echoes this sentiment: "I am a wall, and my breasts are like towers.
+In the process of abstraction, desirable traits are often emphasized.
+Artistic representations, such as statues, typically exaggerate features like fuller breasts, narrower waists, wider hips, and longer legs.
+This tradition spans across artistic expressions.
+Even the Bible captures such abstraction in verses like: "Your breasts are like two fawns, twins of a gazelle" (Song of Songs 7:3) and "How beautiful you are and how pleasing, O love, with your delights!
+Your stature is like that of a palm, and your breasts like clusters of fruit" (Song of Songs 7:6–7).
+The woman herself echoes this imagery: "I am a wall, and my breasts are like towers.
 Thus I have become in his eyes like one bringing contentment" (Song of Songs 8:10).

-Tango, as an art form, aligns with the holy words, which elevate our shared humanity rather than diminish it.
-A culture that distinguishes decent humanity from vulgarity and upholds the former, I believe, is more civilized than one that equates the two and condemns both.
+Tango, as an art form, aligns with these exalted expressions.
+It elevates our shared humanity rather than diminishing it.
+A culture that distinguishes between decency and vulgarity—and honors the former—is, in my view, more civilized than one that conflates the two and condemns both.
 Innocent intimacy between the sexes is human, moral, and beautiful.
-This idea has been embraced by the public, as evidenced by tango's enduring popularity around the world.
-Tango women should understand that using their femininity to attract, please, and bring contentment to their male partners is part of their role in tango (see Close Embrace and Open Embrace (I)).
+This sentiment resonates worldwide, as seen in tango’s enduring popularity.
+Humanity has matured to a point where we can distinguish between healthy intimacy and obscenity.
+Tango women should understand that embracing their femininity—to attract, please, and bring contentment to their partners—is an essential part of their role in tango (see Close Embrace and Open Embrace (I)).

 The same principle applies to men.
-As Perri Lezzoni wrote in his essay A Little Machismo Goes a Long Way: "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
-The tiniest amount will do but exuding it without offense is not easy.
-It is the most important spice in the stew; without it there are no women and without women there is no tango...
-Machismo is the expression of a person’s inner warrior and it is not solely manufactured by men.
+As Perri Lezzoni notes in A Little Machismo Goes a Long Way: "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
+The tiniest amount will do, but exuding it without offense is not easy.
+It is the most important spice in the stew; without it there are no women, and without women there is no tango...
+Machismo is the expression of a person’s inner warrior, and it is not solely manufactured by men.
 It is the fighter inside of us that the follower finds so alluring."

-Men must understand that what makes us attractive to women lies in the essence of our manhood, masculinity, and machismo—not political correctness.
-Women naturally desire to rely on our broad shoulders, melt in our strong arms, feel our muscles, admire our strength, and enjoy our protection.
-It is in their nature to seduce us, capture our attention, awaken our desire for them, and ultimately submit, surrender, and follow our lead.
-Harnessing our masculinity to support, protect, lead, comfort, and bring contentment to them is an essential aspect of our role in tango (see The Gender Expression in Tango).
+Men must recognize that what makes them attractive to women lies in the essence of their manhood, masculinity, and machismo—not in political correctness.
+Women naturally want to rely on our broad shoulders, melt into our strong arms, feel the strength of our muscles, admire our vitality, and enjoy our protection.
+It is in their nature to seduce us, capture our attention, awaken our desire, and ultimately surrender and follow.
+Harnessing our masculinity to support, protect, lead, comfort, and bring contentment to women is fundamental to the male role in tango (see Gender Expression in Tango).

-The innocent intimacy and playfulness of tango celebrate our shared humanity, fulfilling the innate human desire for connection, quenching our thirst for affinity and affection, and strengthening the bond between the sexes.
-Despite criticisms that tango is a politically incorrect dance by those who advocate for a "sanitized version" featuring open embrace and gender neutrality, their claim that tango promotes gender inequality and sexual harassment contradicts reality.
-Tango dancers worldwide can attest that, although intimate, tango is not sexual.
-Like ballet, figure skating, and other similar art forms, tango represents an artistic sublimation.
-Instead of blaming tango, they should get to know the dance first.
-They should understand that good manners are paramount in tango.
-No one will dance with you if you show disrespect to others.
-Thus, the "sanitized version" is superfluous.
-(See Tango and Gender Interdependence.)
+The innocent intimacy and playful connection of tango celebrate our shared humanity.
+They fulfill the deep human yearning for closeness, quench our thirst for affection, and strengthen the bond between the sexes.
+While some critics argue for a "sanitized version" of tango—favoring open embraces and gender neutrality—and claim that tango promotes gender inequality or sexual harassment, such accusations misrepresent reality.
+Tango dancers around the world can attest: although deeply intimate, tango is not sexual.
+Like ballet, figure skating, and other performing arts, tango represents an artistic sublimation.

 No comments: